OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

     - IcePenguinWorldMap.esp

 # Known Issues
-1) Navmesh-related crashes during the first dragon fight at the Whiterun Watchtower (Will be fixed by v1.1.0.0)
+- [ ] Navmesh-related crashes during the first dragon fight at the Whiterun Watchtower
+- [x] Weird issues in Bleak Falls Barrow and Ustengrav **(Fixed as of v1.0.5.5)**
-2) Various landscape seams in need of fixing (Will be fixed by v1.1.0.0)
+- [ ] Various landscape seams in need of fixing
-3) Some minor Navmesh tweaks required in small towns and villages (Will be fixed by v1.1.0.0)
+- [ ] Some minor Navmesh tweaks required in small towns and villages

 # FAQS
 - **Question:** My meshes/textures are not rendering properly in-game.
 What do I do to fix this?